Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal tree-depth of a matrix

-Since the depth of $T'$ is $\td_D(A)$ (the height of $T'$ is $\td_D(A)+1$), the proof will be completed when we show that $(T',f')$ is a depth-decomposition of the vector matroid formed by the columns of $A$.
-Consider a subset $Y'\subseteq Y$ of columns of $A$ and let $X'$ be the set of rows (vertices of the dual graph) contained on the paths from the root to $f(y)$ for some $y\in Y'$.
+Since the depth of~$T'$ is~$\td_D(A)$ (the height of~$T'$ is~$\td_D(A)+1$), the proof will be completed by showing that $(T',f)$ is a depth-decomposition of the vector matroid formed by the columns of~$A$.
+Consider a subset~$Y'\subseteq Y$ of columns of~$A$ and let~$X'$ be the set of rows (vertices of the dual graph) on the path from~$f(y)$ for some~$y\in Y'$ to the root of~$T'$.
 Note that $|X'|$ is equal to the number of edges contained in such paths.
-The definition of $f$ yields that every column $y\in Y$ has non-zero entries only in the rows $x$ such that $x\in X'$.
-Hence, the rank of $Y'$ is at most $|X'|$.
-It follows that the pair $(T',f)$ is a depth-decomposition of the vector matroid formed by the columns of $A$. \end{proof}
+The definition of~$f$ yields that every column~$y\in Y'$ has non-zero entries only in the rows~$x$ such that $x\in X'$.
+Hence, the rank of~$Y'$ is at most~$|X'|$.
+It follows that the pair~$(T',f)$ is a depth-decomposition of the vector matroid formed by the columns of~$A$. \end{proof}

 We next prove the main theorem of this section.